muammar/awesome/README.md

 The services launched when logging in are:

-    - gnome-sound-applet
+    - xfce4-power-manager.
-    - gnome-terminal
+    - gnome-terminal (not mandatory).
-    - gnome-session
+    - volumeicon.
-    - gnome-keyring-daemon
+    - nm-applet (not mandatory).
+    - polkit-gnome-authentication-agent-1 (mandatory if using nm-applet).
-    - gnome-screensaver
+    - conky (not mandatory).

-*Note*: This does not work with Gnome > 3.8.
+*Note*: This does not need Gnome-shellanymore.
+As a personal preference, I like gnome-terminal, and nm-applet.
+Those are the only required components (polkit-gnome-authentication-agent-1 if nm-applet is used).

 Requirements
 ============